 14.5 You will not be entitled to the benefit of any warranty if any sum that you owe Acronym for any reason is overdue.

-14.6 Acronym will fix any issues found and raised within the first 30 days from the release of the software to a client’s production environment free of charge if the following conditions have been met:
+14.6 For Software Developed by Acronym we will fix any issues found and raised within the first 30 days from the release of custom software to a client’s production environment free of charge if the following conditions have been met: